AustinEvansWX/AustinEvansWX/README.md

 # 👋 | Welcome to my page!

 My name is Austin Evans and I'm a 20 year old software developer from the United States.
-I am currently working on a NFT analyitcs platform.
+I'm currently working on an atmospheric analysis tool suite.

 ## 📄 | Interests
-- ⛓️ Web3 / Crypto
+- 🌪️ Meteorology
+- 🌌 Astrophysics
 - 🧠 Machine Learning
-- 🌌 Astrophysics
-- 🌪️ Meteorology

 ## ⚙️ | Tech Stack